danjohnson3141/Jekyll-Test/POST-&#47;users&#47;sign_in.md

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+This is the route that the user uses to login.

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user does not need to be logged in to use this route.

 =
 #### Parameters